The Mental Health Solution . com

 Fear causes anxiety.

-FEAR IS ALSO DANGEROUS.
+FEAR IS DANGEROUS.
 Much more dangerous than any possible circumstance.

 You are not safe whenever you give in to fear.